Judash399/Traditional-Save/docs/API-Reference/Objects/Profile.md

 Proflie:Destroy()
 ```
 <h4>Description:</h4>
 Removes all dependencys and strong connections to the Profile, and turns it into a frozen empty table.
-The Profile will get garbage collected once you remove your remaining refrences to it.
+The Profile will get garbage collected once you remove your remaining references to it.

 <h4>Parameters:</h4>
 * *Profile* - The Profile you want to destroy.